Concurrency vs Parallelism

 Remember that concurrency and parallelism are NOT the same things.
-Let’s understand more in detail that what I mean when I say Concurrency vs. Parallelism.
+Let’s understand more in detail what I mean when I say Concurrency vs. Parallelism.

 Concurrency is essentially applicable when we talk about a minimum of two tasks or more.
 When an application is capable of executing two tasks virtually at the same time, we call it a concurrent application.
+This is why concurrency is also referenced as virtual parallelism.

 In a single-core CPU, we may get concurrency but NOT parallelism.